rchukh/trino-history-server/backend/README.md

 ## Notes

-.
-Why Rust?
+Q: Why Rust?

-I want to learn Rust.
+A: I want to learn Rust.